Streamlinelv/cartbounty/readme.txt

 1. Upload the plugin files to the "/wp-content/plugins/plugin-name" directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the "Plugins" screen in WordPress.
 1. Look for the page "Checkout Field Capture" under "WooCommerce" menu - WooCommerce abandoned carts data collected from your checkout form will be saved here unless the user completes the checkout process.
+1. Optionally setup the Exit Intent notice that will be displayed to unregistered users once per hour in case the user has added items to his shopping cart and tries to leave your shop.

 == Frequently Asked Questions ==